 The Cross County Connection service area is served by NJ TRANSIT bus and rail and PATCO.
 NJ TRANSIT operates approximately 40 bus routes with service-oriented primarily towards Camden City and Atlantic City.
 The Rand Transportation Center in Camden City serves as a regional hub for NJ TRANSIT; most southern NJ buses serve Walter Rand.
 NJ TRANSIT also operates two rail services in southern NJ: the Atlantic City Rail Line and the River LINE.
-The Atlantic City Rail Line provides limited service between Philadelphia's 30th Street Station (Amtrak) and the Atlantic City Convention Center, with six stops in between; three in Camden City casinos.
+The Atlantic City Rail Line provides limited service between Philadelphia's 30th Street Station (Amtrak) and the Atlantic City Convention Center, with six stops in between; three in Camden County and three in Atlantic County.
+This service is designed primarily to accommodate visitors to the Atlantic City casinos.
 NJ TRANSIT's River LINE is a light-rail system providing service between Trenton and Camden City.
 The River LINE includes 20 stops: three in Mercer County,11 in Burlington County, and six in Camden County.
 The River LINE provides frequent service to accommodate commuters traveling to employment destinations and other locations.